This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Choline is one of the more recently discovered nutrients, and as such, we are still learning about it!

-However, we do know that it is a essential nutrient with complex functions in the body, such as cell signaling(21).
+We do know that it is a essential nutrient with complex functions in the body, such as cell membrane signaling(20).

-One study suggests that most Americans do not meet the AI(22).
+One study suggests that most Americans do not meet the AI(21).
 And this nutrient can be a bit more tricky to meet the AI on a vegan diet without planning.

 Find out why in our article Vegans: Vitamin A Needs to be on Your Radar!